 Steve Cordes, the owner of Steve’s Homemade Ice Cream, brings a piece of the Big Apple to Fernley.
 Originally from New York City, Steve grew up working weekends at a famous little Staten Island soda shop that dates back to 1933.
 There he learned how to make homemade ice cream and that he liked the ice cream business.
 After working for a time as a police officer, Steve went back to manage the soda shop for 12 years before deciding to go out on his own in the dry desert of Nevada.

-Steve first found out about the Nevada Small Business Development Center on the web, and recalled his first meetings with an NSBDC counselor.
+Steve first found out about the Nevada Small Business Development Center on the web, and recalled his first meetings with a Nevada SBDC advisor.
 “I called Rod Jorgensen before I moved out here, in the spring of 2006.
 I’d been out here not even a week and I had my first appointment.”

 As to the business assistance he received, Steve replied, “Rod helped give me a lot of ideas on getting financing.
 I wrote a business plan and he read it and went over it with me.
 And when it came time to sign my lease, I came in and for an hour and a half he sat down and went through the lease agreement with me – saved me from having to hire a lawyer.”
 Steve also mentioned Debra Deming’s advice on the how and where of advertising spots using local media, as well as logo and signage design and uniformity.
 Additionally, student interns helped prepare financial statements and forecasts.